rkorytkowski/iDAAS-Connect-HL7/README.md

 It will process the following HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version.

+This solution contains three supporting directories.
+The intent of these artifacts to enable resources to work locally: <br/>
+1. platform-addons: needed software to run locally.
+This currently contains amq-streams-1.5 (which is the upstream of Kafka 2.5)<br/>
+2. platform-scripts: support running kafka, creating/listing and deleting topics needed for this solution and also building and packaging the solution as well.
+All the scripts are named to describe their capabilities <br/>
+3. platform-testdata: sample transactions to leverage for using the platform.

 ## Scenario: Integration
 This repository follows a very common general facility based implementation.
 The implementation is of a facility, we have named MCTN for an application we have named MMS.
 This implementation